 In other words, the Supreme Court elected to disregard the fact that police officers lied to Frazier about his cousin’s statements.
 Frazier was ultimately convicted of murder.

 Of course, police officers are not above the law, and there is an important exception to the legal use of deception.
 While officers may be dishonest (short of committing entrapment) in order to further a criminal investigation, lying under oath in court is an extremely serious crime known as perjury.

 If your legal rights were violated by the Philadelphia Police Department, or if you were injured by excessive force, our attorneys may be able to help.
-To set up a free and completely confidential case evaluation, call a Philadephia criminal defense lawyer at the law offices of Lloyd Long today at (215) 302-0171.
+To set up a free and completely confidential case evaluation, call the law offices of Lloyd Long today at (215) 302-0171.